pegaltier/backtest-kit/docs/classes/StrategyConnectionService.md

 getPositionPnlCost: (backtest: boolean, symbol: string, currentPrice: number, context: { strategyName: string; exchangeName: string; frameName: string; }) => Promise<number>
 ```

-Returns the unrealized PNL in dollars at currentPrice.
+Returns the unrealized PNL in dollars for the current pending signal at currentPrice.

-Calculated as: pnlPercentage / 100 × totalInvestedCost.
+Calculated as: pnlPercentage / 100 × totalInvestedCost
+Accounts for partial closes, DCA entries, slippage and fees.

 Returns null if no pending signal exists.

 ### getPositionLevels